Braintree-by-Vox/trade_assistant/Vendor Recon/RunVendorRecon.md

 If necessary, you can amend the payment allocation to use a different bank account, or split the payment between multiple bank accounts.

 ## Approve the reconciliation
 After completing the payment calculations, the reconciliation needs to be approved for payment.
-From the payment menu, click on 'Request Approval'
+From the payment menu, click on 'Request Approval'.

 Depending on the approval method being used, this will either trigger the standard approval workflow process, or wait for a supervisor to approve.

 ## Approve and post the reconciliation